Stedi/registry/CONTRIBUTING.md

 There are two ways to contribute schemas to the registry:

-- By adding a _Provider_ which is a Typescript program that can generate schemas in an automated, repeatable and consistent way by sourcing and unbunding them from some other source
+- By adding a _Provider_ which is a Typescript program that can generate schemas in an automated, repeatable and consistent fashion by sourcing and unbunding them from some other source like a hosted OpenAPI specification or a Postman collection.
 - By adding schemas manually, if schemas cannot be extracted in an automated way (e.g. when the service is not exposing API definition in a machine-readable way)

-### Adding a provider
+### Adding a Provider

 To add a new provider, please create a new file in the `src/providers` repository.
 The file name should be the provider name + `.ts` suffix.
 The file should contain a class implementing `BaseProvider` (or inheriting an other class that already implements `BaseProvider`).